pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

   char *name;
-  uint64_t minFreq;       // Min. frequency value for the band (unit 0.01Hz) uint64_t maxFreq;       // Max. frequency value for the band (unit 0.01Hz) uint64_t lastFreq;      // Store the current frequency before change to other band (it starts with minFreq value) long long offset;
+  uint64_t minFreq;       // Min. frequency value for the band (unit 0.01Hz) uint64_t maxFreq;       // Max. frequency value for the band (unit 0.01Hz) uint64_t lastFreq;      // Store the current frequency before change to other band (starts with minFreq value) long long offset;
   char *unitFreq;         // MHz or KHz float divider;          // value that will be the divider of current clock (just to present on display)